Feature Matrix

 Common Questions

-Q: Do GitBook or Slab support multi-language documentation?
+Q: Can GitBook or Slab support multiple clients or multi-tenant documentation delivery?

 Q: Is there a better alternative to both GitBook and Slab?